 Do guitar strings have a shelf life?

-Unopened packaged strings will last for many years when kept in a cool and dry place combined with moderate temperatures and humidity, as they are comprised of nickel, copper and steel, an iron compound which is a durable element meaning their composition lasts for many years.
+Unopened packaged strings will last for many years when kept in a cool and dry place combined with moderate temperatures and humidity.
+As they are comprised of nickel, copper, and steel, an iron compound that is a durable element meaning their composition lasts for many years.

 Technically your unopened strings don’t have a designated ‘shelf life’ or ‘sell-by date’, however, the companies that manufacture them do have guidelines to follow.

 These guidelines will ensure your unopened strings stay healthy for years to come.
 The first thing to be aware of when storing your unopened strings relates to your environment.

 Although electric guitar strings are made from a combination of nickel and steel, it doesn’t mean you are out of the woods yet, being an iron compound is not to say that nickel won’t rust.

 Therefore, the key to prolonging your unopened strings for years and maintaining performance is to maintain the environment they are stored in.